morgango/honey/README.md

 There are optional arguments to provide a hostname and port for each of these scripts.
 If these aren’t provided it will try to resolve a docker host or use localhost as a last resort.

 If you don’t like the scripts, they are only a few lines long, feel free to type out the commands.
-They are only provided as a convienience.
+They are only provided as a convienience, they take the hard-coded values in logstash and override them for the local environment.

+Lastly, you should import the json files in the `viz` directory into Kibana through the advanced settings.

 ### Some Nice Things